If Michelle Obama can wear the same dress for her important meetings, so can I.

 My fashion retail business folded at the end of 2013.
 I was left with nothing but a lot of time and clothes.
-Staring at my years of fashion collection, I questioned: “Has my life been about accumulation of stuff up till this point?”
-Working hard, and spending harder to buy stuff which I don’t even use.
+Staring at my years of fashion collection, I questioned: “Has my life been about the accumulation of stuff up till this point?”
+Working hard and spending harder to buy stuff I don’t even use.
 Surely life is more than that!
 I used to associate my identity with clothes, what I could afford, what I own, what I wear, how I wear it.
-The clothes represent me, my taste.
-I felt like a total failure when I could not sustain my 5 years business and disappointed many.
+The clothes represent me, my taste, my style.
+I felt like a total failure when I could not sustain my 5 years of business.
+I’ve disappointed many, including myself.
 So what if I’m wearing Masion Martin Margiela boots, Acne dress, Fifth Avenue Shoes Repair hat, and carry a Mulberry Bayswater bag?
 I felt like a loser deep down.

 However, old habits die hard.
-My wardrobe exploded within months as I got excited about the currency exchange rate in Malaysia – 1 SGD : 3 MYR.
-Didn’t help when my work was fashion related and I always find myself in retail stores checking on styles and price points.
-It definitely didn’t help when I moved to Malaysia during the festive season.
-50% off, 70% off, clearance sales, wherever I went!
-Well, new life, new beginning, new wardrobe right?
+My wardrobe exploded within months as I got excited about shopping again, thanks to the currency exchange rate – 1 SGD : 3 MYR.
+It didn’t help when my work was fashion-related, and I always found myself checking on styles and price points in retail stores.
+And it definitely didn’t help when I moved to Malaysia during the festive season – 50% off, 70% off, clearance sales, wherever I went!
+Well, new life, new beginning, new wardrobe, right?
 So here we go again.
-Soon, I see myself having to spring clean my wardrobe and sell my stuff through flea markets, home garage sales and apps.
+Soon, I see myself having to spring clean my wardrobe and sell my stuff through flea markets, home garage sales, and apps.
 This was all too familiar.
 I was sucked right back into the vicious cycle I just got out of!
 Something needs to change.

 Imagine a bathroom sink, the tap is running non-stop, and water is overflowing.
 It’s flooding the bathroom.
 What would you do?